-UAS in Farming
+UAS in Farming: A Pilot Project in Cuba

 The popularity of unmanned aerial systems (UAS) is on the rise in many countries for a multitude of applications.
 In one such development, the UAS is rapidly becoming a tool for crop monitoring and management, which is essential for food security.
 GeoCuba has been successfully testing UAS technology for farming purposes.
-Here, the authors describe a pilot project conducted in Cuba in cooperation with the Russian firm Uniintex-Ginus.
+A pilot project conducted in Cuba in co-operation with the Russian firm Uniintex-Ginus has shown that a UAS is a flexible, low-cost solution, but it has also revealed some limitations.